Faceless YouTube Channels Like MagnatesMedia and ColdFusion

 | General knowledge / lifestyle | $3–$8 |

-The channels profiled above layer sponsorships on top, which typically add 30–100% on top of AdSense revenue.
+The channels profiled above layer sponsorships on top, which typically add 30–100% to AdSense revenue.
+Several — including Wendover Productions and RealLifeLore — also publish on Nebula, a creator-owned streaming platform that adds subscription revenue.

-A channel like Economics Explained at 2M subscribers and $15–$20 CPM earns $15K–$25K/month from AdSense alone.
+A channel like Economics Explained at nearly 3M subscribers and $15–$20 CPM earns $15K–$25K/month from AdSense alone.
 One sponsor deal per video at their audience size adds another $5K–$15K per video.

 Can You Build a Faceless YouTube Channel Without Showing Your Face?